 \begin{remark} The equation \eqref{Kraft_selection_mechanism1} defines a procedure usually known as Kraft's selection mechanism for generating basis functions.
 Informally, it can be described as follows.
-At the first iteration this mechanism takes all tensor product B--splines from $B^0_{d,m}$ (they are all tensor product B--splines with respect to the grid $\mathcal{G}^0_d$ with the support overlapping with the domain $\Omega_0 = \mathbb{R}^d$).
-At the second iteration it removes all tensor product B--splines with the support in the domain $\Omega_1$ obtained at the previous iteration and add tensor product B--splines from $B^1_{d,m}$ with the support in the domain $\Omega_1$.
-At the third iteration it removes all tensor product B--splines with the support in the domain $\Omega_2$ obtained at the previous iteration and add tensor product B--splines from $B^2_{d,m}$ with the support in the domain $\Omega_2$ and etc. The process stops after the $N$th iteration. \end{remark}
+At the first iteration this mechanism takes all tensor product B--splines from $B^0_{d,m}$ (they are all tensor product B--splines with respect to the grid $\mathcal{G}^0_d$ with the support overlapping with the domain $\Omega^0 = \mathbb{R}^d$).
+At the second iteration it removes all tensor product B--splines with the support in the domain $\Omega^1$ obtained at the previous iteration and add tensor product B--splines from $B^1_{d,m}$ with the support in the domain $\Omega^1$.
+At the third iteration it removes all tensor product B--splines with the support in the domain $\Omega^2$ obtained at the previous iteration and add tensor product B--splines from $B^2_{d,m}$ with the support in the domain $\Omega^2$ and etc. The process stops after the $N$th iteration. \end{remark}

-\subsection{Multitape Synchronous Finite Automata}
+\subsection{Multitape synchronous finite automata}

-In this subsection we will recall the notion of a finite automaton, a regular language, a multitape synchronous finite automaton and a FA--recognizable\footnote{FA is a short for finite automaton.} relation.
-For an introduction to automata theory and formal languages we refer the reader to \cite{HopcroftUllman}.
+In this subsection we will recall the notion of a finite automaton, a regular language, a multitape synchronous finite automaton and a finite automata recognizable (FA--recognizable) relation.
+For an introduction to automata theory and formal languages the reader is referred to \cite{HopcroftUllman}.